Minnesota DWI laws extend beyond charges

 Minnesota law treats high blood alcohol tests more harshly in DWI cases.
 Normally, a person arrested for a first-time DWI offense in Minnesota faces a fourth-degree DWI, a misdemeanor.
 However, the law allows prosecutors to pursue a third-degree DWI charge on a first-time offense when an alcohol test returns a result of 0.20 percent or more.

-Other consequences also can attach with a higher blood alcohol reading.
+Other consequences can also attach with a higher blood alcohol reading.
 This summer, this blog discussed the harsher consequences that began in July for offenders who are arrested for DWI with an alcohol test showing a reading of 0.16 percent or greater.
 Many Minnesota drivers are aware that an implied consent loss of license is associated with DWI arrests.

 Typically for first-time offenders, a DWI license revocation runs for 90 days.
-However in July, the implied consent law created a new one year revocation period mandatory for first-time DWI offenders who test 0.16 or more.
+However in July, the implied consent law created a new one-year revocation period mandatory for first-time DWI offenders who test 0.16 or more.
 First-time offenders who test at 0.16 or more can choose to install an ignition interlock device on their car, but that comes with installation and monthly service fees, which can add up.

 It is important to note that law enforcement agencies statewide are out on the road seeking to arrest drivers on suspicion of drunk driving throughout the year.
 Through the remainder of December, Minnesota law enforcement agencies will be continuing the beefed-up DWI enforcement campaign.